Ali-Herrera/your-health-ally-2/README.md

 ### Start

-- `npm run start`" starts the app while in production mode
+- `npm run start`: starts the app while in production mode
   - app must be compiled with `build` **before** `start`

 ### Prisma